-University Wisconsin Soccer Summer Camps is open to any and all male entrants ages 11 to 18.
+University of Wisconsin Summer Soccer Camps is open to any and all boys ages 11 to 18.

 The University of Wisconsin—Madison lies along the southern shore of Lake Mendota in the city of Madison.
 The Wisconsin Badgers compete in more than 20 NCAA Division I sports and are part of the Big Ten Conference.
 Students can get involved in more than 800 organizations on campus.